-In larger companies, the role of a Maintenance Technician can be more specialised, including areas such as instrumentation, facilities, mechanical or electrical.
+In larger companies, the role of a Maintenance Technician can be more specialized, including areas such as instrumentation, facilities, mechanical, hydraulic, pneumatic or electrical.
 In smaller companies or at smaller facilities, Maintenance Technicians may be required to take a more general role.

 They may also be consulted in regard to continuous improvement of manufacturing equipment and processes.